Salihugurlu/AWS/aws/Hands-on/03_14_2022_route_53_2/README_53-2.2.md

 Routing: "Simple"
 ```
 - go to "Window" instance and connect it with RDP
-- open the Internet Explorer of "Window" instance
+- open the Internet Explorer of "Windows" instance
 - type "www.clarusway.us". show which content is seen "local instance content" in VPC
 - go to the public browser than type browser: "www.clarusway.us" than show that, N.Virginia instance is seen on public internet.